mrtnetwork/chainflip_dart/README.md

 - **Chainflip substrate**
   - Create, sign, and send transactions to Substrate.
   - Support for creating broker accounts, opening swaps, depositing channels, creating liquidity accounts, withdrawing funds and etc.
+  - Support for brokers, backend services, and Substrate RPC.

 - **Chainflip ethereum**
   - Create, sign, and send transactions to the Ethereum network.
   - Interact with ERC20, Chainflip Vault, and StateGateway contracts.

 - **Related Chain API**
   - Bitcoin: Create, sign, and send transactions using P2PKH, P2SH, P2WPKH, and P2TR addresses, and interact with Bitcoin via the   Electrum API.